nicokaiser/wamp.io/README.md

-# WAMP.IO: an implementation of the Autobahn WebSockets RPC/PubSub
+# WAMP.IO: Autobahn WebSockets RPC/PubSub for WebSocket.IO

-This is an implementation of the [WebSocket Application Messaging Protocol (WAMP)](http://www.tavendo.de/autobahn/protocol.html) proposed by Travendo.
+This is an implentation of the [WebSocket Application Messaging Protocol (WAMP)](http://www.tavendo.de/autobahn/protocol.html) proposed by Travendo.

 It attaches either to [WebSocket.IO](http://github.com/learnboost/websocket.io) or [Engine.IO](http://github.com/learnboost/engine.io) and provides mechanisms for